 Alcohol and drug fuelled violence project

-The Attorney General asked the Sentencing Council to consider a number of proposals from the Thomas Kelly Foundation to make amendments to the Crimes (Sentencing Procedure) Act 1999 aimed at deterring alcohol and drug fuelled violence.
-The Attorney also asked the Council to undertake a general examination of possible sentencing measures to achieve deterrence and behaviour change in relation to alcohol and drug fuelled violence, including measures taken by other jurisdictions, the success of such measures and their possible suitability for NSW.
+On 5 March 2015 the Attorney General asked us to consider a number of proposals from the Thomas Kelly Foundation aimed at deterring alcohol and drug fuelled violence.
+The Attorney General also asked us to undertake a general examination of possible sentencing measures to achieve deterrence and behaviour change in relation to alcohol and drug fuelled violence.

 Report